 Barcoding your inventory can save you time, money, and the hassle of manually tracking and managing your products.
 When used with inventory management software, barcodes help you get instant access to the status of your inventory, including descriptions, availability, cost, and location.
-How do you get started?

 A stock-keeping unit (SKU) is for internal inventory tracking.
 It’s an 8-to-12-character alphanumeric code that represents a physical product or an intangible product.
 Characters in the SKU represent details about your products or services.
 You can scan SKU barcodes into inventory management software to analyze product quantity, purchases, or sales.
 SKUs for intangible products help you access details, such as services rendered or units of time spent on consultations, estimates, service calls, or repairs.